-In this piece, we discuss the differences between self-propelled and push mowers including advantages, disadvantages, and all the little factors in-between.
+We’ll help you make the right decision by contrasting the differences between self-propelled and push mowers, including advantages, disadvantages, and all the little factors in-between.

 Self-Propelled Mowers vs. Push Mowers

-There are two main types of walk-behind mowers: self-propelled and push.
-Push mowers are exactly what they seem like; lawn mowers that you need to manually move forward.
-Self-propelled mowers on the other hand don’t move forward until you engage the bail (that’s the bar on the end of the handle, that you need to squeeze as you mow), which signals the transmission to switch gears.
+The two main types of walk-behind mowers are self-propelled and push.
+Push mowers are exactly what they sound like; lawn mowers that you need to manually move forward.
+Self-propelled mowers on the other hand don’t move forward until you engage the bail; that’s the bar on the end of the handle, that you need to squeeze as you mow.
+Pressing the bail signals the transmission to switch gears.

 Both mower-types are extremely popular in North America and are more commonly found than other sorts such as small riding mowers, zero-turn machines, and robotic units.
-Below, let’s explore the details for both types.
+Let’s explore the details for both types.
 We’ll start with the pros and cons of each one.

 Pros and Cons of Self-Propelled Mowers